01mf02/jaq/README.md

 ### NaN and infinity

-In jq, division by 0 has some surprising properties; for example, `0 / 0` yields `nan`, whereas
+In jq, division by 0 yields an error, whereas
-`0 as $n | $n / 0` yields an error.
 In jaq, `n / 0` yields `nan` if `n == 0`, `infinite` if `n > 0`, and `-infinite` if `n < 0`.
 jaq's behaviour is closer to the IEEE standard for floating-point arithmetic (IEEE 754).

 jaq implements a total ordering on floating-point numbers to allow sorting values.
 Therefore, it unfortunately has to enforce that `nan == nan`.
-(jq gets around this by enforcing `nan < nan`, which breaks basic laws about total orders.)
+(jq gets around this by enforcing that `nan < nan` is true, yet `nan > nan` is false, which breaks basic laws about total orders.)

 Like jq, jaq prints `nan` and `infinite` as `null` in JSON, because JSON does not support encoding these values as numbers.

-### Preservation of fractional numbers

-jaq preserves fractional numbers coming from JSON data perfectly (as long as they are not used in some arithmetic operation), whereas jq 1.6 may silently convert to 64-bit floating-point numbers:

-    $ echo '1e500' | jq '.'
-    1.7976931348623157e+308
-    $ echo '1e500' | jaq '.'
-    1e500

-Therefore, unlike jq 1.6, jaq satisfies the following paragraph in the [jq manual]:

-> An important point about the identity filter is that
-> it guarantees to preserve the literal decimal representation of values.
-> This is particularly important when dealing with numbers which can't be
-> losslessly converted to an IEEE754 double precision representation.

-Please note that newer versions of jq, e.g. 1.7, seem to preserve the literal decimal representation as well.

 ## Assignments